BDC Hamburger Icon

 Editors Score:9.7/10

 Clover is an ideal system for businesses that want an all-in-one POS solution.
-In addition to processing payments quickly, businesses can use it to take online orders, increase customer loyalty and streamline customer transactions.
+In addition to processing payments quickly, businesses can use this platform to take online orders, increase customer loyalty and manage staff schedules.

 Thumbs Up Pros